oherik/Waft/docs/CaptainsLog.md

 * Coding dicipline is really hard to balance with a get-it-done attitude.
 Between planning ahead, doing refactoring and writing good tests, a lot of time goes by.
 I think something's gotta give.
 * Another thing I have a problem with is keeping code to the minimum.
 I implement a lot of things that might not be absolutely necessary.
 Many "nice to haves", so to speak.
 This follow from my planning, and these classes might be useful later.
 But I should probably build according to immediate need first.
 Check myself more often.
 I did, and I thought "is what I'm doing *really* adding value to the release?" a few times, with the answer "possibly no".
 But still, it seemed like a good coding choice.

+In general, I have a hard time *not* adding extra complexity as I'm developing.
+I really need to hold complexity to a *minimum*, even if I'm making things "hacky" in the process

 Frameworks
 ----------